 College Drug and Alcohol Abuse Education and Prevention

-Here is a great resource for college students on drug and alcohol prevention, education and wellness
+Here is an excellent resource for college students on drug and alcohol prevention, education, and wellness

 College Drinking Prevention Information

 When young adults leave home for college or work and are on their own for the first time, their risk for drug and alcohol abuse is very high.
 Consequently, young adult interventions are needed as well.
-Research has shown that the key risk periods for drug abuse are during major transitions in children’s lives.
+Research has shown that the critical risk periods for drug abuse are during major transitions in children’s lives.
 The first big transition for children is when they leave the security of the family and enter school.
-Later, when they advance from elementary school to middle school, they often experience new academic and social situations, such as learning to get along with a wider group of peers.
-It is at this stage—early adolescence—that children are likely to encounter drugs for the first time.
+Later, when they advance from elementary school to middle school, they often experience new academic and social situations, such as getting along with a broader group of peers.
+At this stage—early adolescence—children are likely to encounter drugs for the first time.

-When they enter high school, adolescents face additional social, emotional, and educational challenges.
-At the same time, they may be exposed to greater availability of drugs, drug abusers, and social activities involving drugs.
-These challenges can increase the risk that they will abuse alcohol, tobacco, and other substances.
+Adolescents face additional social, emotional, and educational challenges when they enter high school.
+At the same time, they may show greater availability of drugs, drug abusers, and social activities involving drugs.
+These challenges can increase the risk of abusing alcohol, tobacco, and other substances.

 Binge drinking while in college has always been a big problem for most universities.
-Over the years there is a long history of major drunk partying and risky behavior.
-“Keggers” and fraternity drinking escapades are legendary.
-Movies like “back to School” are all about the alcohol drinking insanity at college.
+Over the years, there has been a long history of major drunk partying and risky behavior.
+“Keg parties” and fraternity drinking escapades are legendary.
+Movies like “Back to School” are all about the alcohol drinking insanity at college.

 Study May Fuel College Binge Drinking Reduction

-According to this recent study at the University of Buffalo, being made aware of the cancer risks associated with heavy alcohol consumption was proven to be a major deterrent to binge drinking.
+According to this recent study at the University of Buffalo, being aware of the cancer risks associated with heavy alcohol consumption was a significant deterrent to binge drinking.

 Research Confirms Family Action Can Reduce Smoking in Young People

 “Preventing children from starting to smoke is important to avoid a lifetime of addiction, poor health, and social and economic consequences,” said Professor Philip Baker from QUT’s Institute of Health and Biomedical Innovation.
-The findings in the Cochrane Library of the Cochrane Collaboration, discovered family intervention reduce the rate of young people starting to smoke.
+The findings in the Cochrane Library of the Cochrane Collaboration discovered family intervention reduces the rate of young people starting to smoke.

 A study by Canada’s University of Calgary and QUT into the effectiveness of family-based programs has found these programs can be highly effective in stopping children from taking up smoking.
-The findings have just been published in the Cochrane Library of the Cochrane Collaboration, a world-wide independent network of health practitioners, researchers, patient advocates and others from 120-plus countries preparing high-quality information to support health decisions.
+The findings are in the Cochrane Library of the Cochrane Collaboration, a worldwide independent network of health practitioners, researchers, patient advocates, and others from 120-plus countries preparing high-quality information to support health decisions.